romth777/deep-reinforcement-learning/p3_collab-compet/Report.md

 ## Discussion
 In my trial, the selection of TAU and learning rate is very sensitive for converge.
 When I try learning rate for 1e-4, the agents get 0.00 score, in the other case when I try TAU=1e-4 also get 0.00 score.
-This is because if the update of parameter with very large value, then the agent forget the good behaivior in the past.
+This story is because if the update value of the parameter is immense, then the agent forget the excellent behavior in the past.
-So, blending parameter with past model is very important for reinforcement learning.
+So, blending parameter with the past model is very important for reinforcement learning.

 ## Ideas for Future Work
-In my trial, I choose learning rate and TAU by manual treatment.
+In my trial, I choose learning rate and TAU by standard treatment.
-However in the professional use it should be automatically using like grid search or the other method.
+However, in the professional use, it should be automatically using like grid search or the other method.